 IT band problems are especially common in women, as our hips force our knees to tilt inward, putting stress on the IT band.

 It’s imperative that you seek medical treatment from a physical therapist if you suspect you have IT band syndrome.
 If left untreated, IT band syndrome can become chronic.
 It can also lead to knee pain.

 Here are some things that might help your IT band syndrome:

 All of the above are great ways to prevent or treat common running injuries.
 But, honestly, the best advice I can give about running injury prevention is to incorporate flexibility and strength training into your workout routine.
 Why?
 Well, runners who stretch and strength train not only reduce their risk of injury, but also improve their performance.

 Flexibility gives your body the length and range of motion to be able to move more freely, stride longer, and prevent bad stride habits that can lead to injury.
-Try our 30 Day Stretch program to focus on your flexibility.
+Try our Weekly Schedule for Athletes program to focus on your flexibility and strength.

 Strength training gives your body the resilience it needs to withstand the immense stress running puts on your body.
 It is also proven to improve time to exhaustion and your overall speed.

-For a complete workout regimen with all of those elements, look to Balanced Athlete and other running programs, designed to awaken the athlete within you—giving you the strength, flexibility, and speed you need to improve your running performance, jumpstart weight loss, or just feel great about yourself.
+For a complete workout regimen with all of those elements, look to our running programs, designed to awaken the athlete within you — giving you the strength, flexibility, and speed you need to improve your running performance, jumpstart weight loss, or just feel great about yourself.